Health Department Approved, ANAB-CFP Accredited Certified Food Manager Exam

 Summary:

-AAA Food Handler’s Food Protection Manager Certification supports compliance wherever certification is required or preferred.
+AAA Food Handler’s Food Protection Manager Certification supports full compliance with Oregon’s upcoming mandate and is accepted statewide.

 Summary: